A view of the Indigenous area in Sainte-Marie-au-Pays-des-Hurons, including a longhouse, wigwam, and hospital

 What’s included in your admission

-May 3 to October 13
+From May 2 to October 12, 2026

 • Access the fully reconstructed mission community of Sainte-Marie